 What is a Cancer Registry?

-West Michigan Cancer Center operates a community-wide Cancer Registry, an information system designed to collect, manage and analyze data on persons diagnosed with cancer.
-The data– collected from our own cancer patients as well as those from Borgess Medical Center and Bronson Methodist Hospital–is reported to our state Cancer Registry—as required by law—to assist in health care decision-making and formation of public policy.
+West Michigan Cancer Center & Institute for Blood Disorders operates a community-wide Cancer Registry, an information system designed to collect, manage and analyze data on persons diagnosed with cancer.
+The data– collected from our own cancer patients as well as those from Ascension Borgess Hospital and Bronson Methodist Hospital–is reported to our state Cancer Registry—as required by law—to assist in health care decision-making and formation of public policy.
 Confidentiality of patient identifying information and related medical data is strictly maintained at our Cancer Registry.
 Comprehensive data are analyzed and published without any patient identifiers.

 Why maintain a Cancer Registry?